 Can’t get a better deal than that!

 If you haven’t tried AutoCrit yet… what are you waiting for?
-Jump in right now for less than $1 a day.
+Jump in right now for just $1.
 You’ll be astounded not just by the results, but by how easy it makes producing a professional manuscript you can still proudly call your own.